 - When would you use ELT over ETL, and Why?

 - What is the difference between union and union all?
 Which one is faster?

 - What are DML, DCL, and DDL?

-- Tell me about a time when you significantly exceeded expectations.
+- Talk about a time when you significantly exceeded expectations.

 Books to Help You Prepare for the Amazon Business Intelligence Engineer Interview

 Some additional reading can give you an edge during your interview.
 Here are some top-rated books you might want to read to increase your depth of knowledge and confidence for the interview:

 - Storytelling with Data: A Data Visualization Guide for Business Professionals by Cole Nussbaumer Knaflic (Author)

 - Business Intelligence, Analytics, and Data Science: A Managerial Perspective by Ramesh Sharda (Author), Dursun Delen (Author), Efraim Turban (Author)

 - Business Intelligence Guidebook: From Data Integration to Analytics by Rick Sherman (Author)